ArieBisfki/hva_ivse1_project_mobile/lib/md_files/markdownKai.md

 link to library: https://pub.dev/packages/flutter_bloc

-## Snippet highest complexity - Json formatter
+## Snippet highest complexity - todo

 This code formats an object to Json and back.
 It is used in combination with the local database from the SQlite library.